Does Bleach Kill Mold: Why Bleach Is Not Effective at Removing Mold

 Does Bleach Kill Mold?

-Germs and bacteria, like salmonella from cracking an egg on the counter or influenza from a sick child, require a human or animal host to thrive.
+Technically yes, bleach does kill mold.
+However, it’s not as simple as that.
+Germs and bacteria, like salmonella and influenza, require a host to thrive.
 While they will live for a period of time outside the body, they will eventually die without a host.
+Cleaning with bleach is effective at killing germs and bacteria because they don’t have the means to reproduce outside of a host.

 On the other hand, mold is a naturally occurring airborne fungus that aids in the decomposition of organic materials.
+If you have mold growing in your home, you also have mold spores in the air.
 Instead of an animal or human host, it thrives on organic material and moisture.
+Plus, mold can penetrate deep within porous materials.
+While bleach can kill the mold on the surface, it can’t reach the mold inside.

 Why Did the Mold Come Back After Cleaning With Bleach?